-Hayley Charlton-Howard is an 18-year-old Science student at the University of Melbourne, Australia.
-Here she is hoping to major in Ecology and Evolutionary Biology, with a side focus of Zoology and Environmental Politics and Management.
+Hayley Charlton-Howard is a 20-year-old Science student at the University of Melbourne, Australia.
+Here she is hoping to major in Ecology and Evolutionary Biology, with a side focus of Zoology, Marine Biology, and Environmental Politics.

 Additionally, her passion for Port Phillip Bay and marine biology led her to the Marine Mammal Foundation, where she is currently helping to develop the new youth program Marine Champions; a program designed to empower young people through leadership and learning opportunities, in the hope they will develop their own conservation campaigns and help make a difference in their communities.